! This manual will only work with Windows Server editions with the versions 2012, 2008, 2008 R2

 To setup Windows Server on KVM you need:

-- A KVM VPS with 20GB disk space minimum (KVM Advanced, KVM Premium)
+- A KVM VPS with 20GB disk space minimum (KVM Basic, Advanced or Premium)

 - The IPv4 IP address of your VPS